71st.International Chopin Piano Festival 5-13 August 2016, Duszniki Zdroj, Poland

 And so to a Circassian concert pianist - what a rare treat was in store!

-She began with an usual composer for a piano recital, Carl Philipp Emanuel Bach and his Fantasy in F-sharp minor, H. 300 (1787).
+She began with an unusual composer for a piano recital, Carl Philipp Emanuel Bach and his Fantasy in F-sharp minor, H. 300 (1787).
 The beauty of her tone and refinement of touch were immediately evident and caressing.

 This is one of C.P.E Bach’s most extended single movements and as a ‘free fantasy’ is an excellent example of his empfindsamer stil (‘sensitive style’) in its rather turbulent range of mood and expression.
 A good example too of his theory of ‘effects’ or Empfindungen.
 Being a harpsichordist I felt the transfer to the piano denuded of the striking effects possible on the earlier instrument.
 The composer might have performed it on a large Silbermann clavichord with the unique effect of vibrato on the key known as bebung (the finger is directly in contact though the key with the string on this wonderfully expressive instrument).
 C.P.E.Bach was often seen in a state of musical possession at the clavichord.